How To Get Rich From Stocks (How To Get Rich In The Stock Market)

-However, real estate is probably the most straightforward investment option for most people as it has a business model that everyone understands.
+However, real estate is probably the most straightforward investment option for most people as it has a business model everyone understands.

 Furthermore, many already indirectly save in real estate via their mortgage.
 You can get exposure to real estate either via direct investments or REITs.

-Direct real estate investments might turn to be better investments because most people take a long-term view on owning real estate, while the urge to buy and sell is much stronger for stocks.
+Direct real estate investments might turn out to be better investments because most people take a long-term view on owning real estate, while the urge to buy and sell is much stronger for stocks.
 Why is that?
-One reason is that stocks are traded daily 6.5 hours per day with constantly moving prices.
-Opposite, real estate prices are measured once per month and the urge to “flip” is much less.
+One reason is that stocks are traded daily for 6.5 hours per day with constantly moving prices.
+Opposite, real estate prices are measured once per month, and the urge to “flip” is much less.

 Should you diversify only among stocks/funds or other assets?
 We believe you should own both asset classes.

 The reality is that you are unlikely to be the next Warren Buffet, and thus it makes sense to diversify your holdings.
-Both asset classes have proven to generate wealth over long periods and should also protect from inflation.
+Both asset classes have proven to generate wealth over long periods and should protect from inflation.

 Getting rich by investing in stocks is about avoiding ruin